jlangch/venice/doc/readme/intro-functional.md

 *Persistent Data Structures:*

-*Persistent Data Structures* are data structures that always preserves the previous version of itself when it is modified.
+A *Persistent Data Structure* is a data structures that always preserves the previous version of itself when it is modified.
 There are efficient implementations for lists, sets and maps.
-E.g. [VAVR](https://github.com/vavr-io/vavr) provides an implementation for *Java* which is used by *Venice*.

 ### Lazy Evaluation